see

 You can observe important examples of Turkish life and the settlement culture of Anatolia in Göynük.
 Reflecting the traditional Turkish civil architecture of the early 20th century, these types of houses usually feature hipped roofs and are covered with locally produced tiles; they are one or two levels, with a ground floor and interior stairs.
 In front of the houses are also courtyards called life.
 The living rooms of some houses have ceilings decorated with various motifs.

-Houses of Mudurnu
+Mudurnu